 "I think if you are going to engage with people of faith, one way to do it is with practical stuff.
 Such as hangers and stock, money and the till and pricing."

-You don’t actually know if something is really interesting or that it will hold water enough to become a project to commit to, but you have to be willing to go forward anyway.
-In a way that is sort of research.
-Almost every project has what I call a project before it that I thought was it and had the traces of the idea, but then once I’ve done that work, the kind of false start work, then the idea usually comes in a flash and that is a good feeling.
+You don’t know if something is exciting or that it will hold water enough to become a project to commit to, but you have to be willing to go forward anyway in a way that is research.
+Almost every project has what I call a project before it that I thought was it and had the traces of the idea, but then once I’ve done that work, the kind of false start work, then the plan usually comes in a flash, and that is a good feeling.
 It’s like a movie playing that is being dictated to me, and I often have a period of time where I’m taking notes day after day and ideas are coming pretty quickly.
-This is a book or movie.
+This is a book or a movie.
 Even the ArtAngel project had that too.

-I like this idea of feeling anxious and not knowing what is happening.
-I’m reminded of this quote by David Bowie which said, “If you feel safe in the area you’re working in, you’re not working in the right area.”
-Would you ever do something uncomfortable like hosting the Grammys or run for office just to see what it feels like?
+I’m reminded of this quote by David Bowie, which said, “If you feel safe in the area you’re working in, you’re not working in the right area.”
+Would you ever do something uncomfortable like hosting the Grammys or run for office to see what it feels like?

 Right, I mean as you were quoting Bowie, I was thinking, “Right!”
-But then I was thinking there are so many projects or things that I say no to that are uncomfortable, and they are those kinds of things.
-And additionally it’s not my work, it’s their own path.
+But then I thought there are so many projects or things that I say no to that are uncomfortable, and they are those kinds of things.
+And additionally, it’s not my work, it’s their path.

 Miranda July with her husband, director Mike Mills (20th Century Women, Thumbsucker, Beginners)

-Do you have an example of something where you felt uncomfortable so you said no to it?
+Do you have an example of something where you felt uncomfortable that you said no to?

 Acting in movies.
-I generally say no to a lot of acting roles and I recently said yes to one and felt so uncomfortable a week before that I tried to quit.
+I generally say no to a lot of acting roles, and I recently said yes to one and felt so uncomfortable a week before that I tried to quit.
 But I know I made the right choice.
-I didn’t say yes to it for light-hearted reasons, it’s a really really interesting person and director.
-It was Josephine Decker’s new movie, I don’t know if you know her work, but most people who ask me to be in a movie are more mainstream than me and for them, I am going to be the weird person in the movie.
+I didn’t say yes to it for light-hearted reasons; it’s a interesting person and director.
+It was Josephine Decker’s new movie, I don’t know if you know her work, but most people who ask me to be in a film are more mainstream than me, and for them, I am going to be the weird person in the film.

 What she was asking me to do was to play a mum, albeit a certain kind of crazy person.
-It was a really incredible experience considering it wasn’t my project but for me personally, it was a good example of going into fear.
+It was a incredible experience considering it wasn’t my project, but for me, it was an excellent example of going into fear.
 I did it partly because I’m getting ready to make a movie and wanted to watch the process from the inside.
 But that is a rare case of saying yes to people and being part of someone else’s vision, and so often I have shied away from that.
 Maybe I am trying to be more actively open.

-I still know Oumarou Idrissa, he lived in my office for 7 months, we’re doing a project together.
+I still know Oumarou Idrissa, he lived in my office for seven months, we’re doing a project together.
 I’ve had probably the best time I’ve ever had at a fundraiser he threw to raise money for shoes for the incredibly poor village he is from in Niger.
-My interactions with people off the beaten path for me are actually sincere; I’m actually happiest in their environment.
-I don’t talk to everyone, I actually avoid most people.
+My interactions with people off the beaten path for me are sincere; I’m happiest in their environment.
+I don’t talk to everyone; I avoid most people.
 And so if I feel a connection, whether it’s a fleeting thing or just asking to video them in the charity shop, it feels good.
-But those things do sometimes evolve into larger projects where you put your energy and they grow.
+But those things do sometimes evolve into more significant projects where you put your energy, and they grow.

-I mean it’s interesting you think including Oumarou might seem so off the beaten path to everyone else, but to me what is so left field was interviewing Rihanna.
-Trying to sort of find a comfort zone, a lens or perspective that maybe wasn’t my own but that could help me in and Oumarou really did that.
+I mean, interestingly, you think including Oumarou might seem so off the beaten path to everyone else, but to me what is so left field was interviewing Rihanna.
+Trying to sort of find a comfort zone, a lens or perspective that maybe wasn’t my own but that could help me in, and Oumarou did that.